 Looking at Candeias’ pass map from open play this season above, it is no surprise to see most of his contributions have come from that right wing.
 From that wing, Candeias has found James Tavernier for 10 key passes, Alfredo Morelos 9 key passes, and Josh Windass for 9 key passes.
 Most would agree those three are Rangers most dangerous attacking threats, so the Portuguese winger finding them so often has certainly helped lead to his success this year.
 Furthermore, looking at where the average location for those players were when Candieas set them up for a shot, we see all of three of them located in the “Danger Zone”.
 This is the area in the 18 yard box in between the 6 yard box and these shots have been found to be the most likely to be scored.
 When Daniel Candieas is setting up the likes of Morelos and Windass, he is finding them in the most dangerous locations on the pitch where they can score goals.

 Despite the score finishing 0-0, Candeias had a very good match against Celtic in December.
-We see another example of what he has done so well this season above.
-He again is able to put a first touch cross into a dangerous position.
+We see another example of what he has done so well in that game.
 His cross finds an open James Tavernier in the heart of the danger zone, where Tavernier’s shot is only kept out by a good save by Craig Gordon.
 Another cross on the right to a teammate in the danger zone, who forces a good save from the keeper from a high xG chance.

 This season, most of the more ardent Twitter debates in Scottish football have been discussing if certain Rangers players are actually good.
 Never-ending feuds about whether the likes of Josh Windass and Carlos Pena are good players or not are found at various corners of the great time waster known as Twitter.
 Daniel Candeias thankfully does not draw such hard line opinions.
 Most seem to know he is valuable to Rangers success this season.
 However, it is a bit surprising his praises have not been sung at such a level as they have with someone like Alfredo Morelos by Rangers supporters.
 Both have been key cogs to Rangers attack this season and Rangers will need them to continue their form if they are looking to finish second.